Little green men: Origins and other uses

 These examples illustrate that use of little green men was already deeply engrained in English vernacular long before the flying saucer era, used for a variety of supernatural, imaginary, or mythical beings.
 It also seems to have easily extended beyond the imaginary to real people, such as the reference to small actors in the Wizard of Oz or camouflaged Japanese soldiers.
 Similarly, Aubeck and others suspect that when flying saucers came along in 1947, with subsequent speculation about alien origins, the term naturally and quickly attached itself to the modern age equivalent.
+The Mekon, the green-skinned adversary in Dan Dare, Pilot of the Future, from Eagle comic's long-running series, first appeared 1950.
 It is also clear that by the early 1950s, the term was already commonly used as a sarcastic reference to the occupants of flying saucers.
 By 1954, the image of little green men had become inscribed in the public's collective consciousness.

 Further electronic searches suggest that the term became increasingly more common in the 1960s and always used in a derisive or humorous way.
 The Chicago Tribune in 1960 carried a front-page story on the speculations of a Harvard anthropologist about how aliens might look and alien sex.
 The article opens with the comment, "If there really are 'little green men' out there in space, there are probably also little green women–and sex."
 A cartoon was attached showing two amorous centaur-like male and female aliens with antennae sticking out of their heads.
 The article also enigmatically states, "The 'little green men' designation came from Dr. Otto Struve, director of the national radio astronomy observatory, Green Bank, W. Va.
 He said that's what the possible outerspacers are called 'among themselves'."

 The term even penetrated into the commentary of The Wall Street Journal.
 First use in the Journal was 1960 in an article on the Brookings Report commissioned by NASA, studying the possible social effects of the discovery of extraterrestrial life.
 The Journal commented that they thought the report overly pessimistic, assuming that "the little green men with the wiggly antennae" would be hostile.
 Another Journal use of the term occurred in 1968 in an editorial on a planned Congressional investigation of UFOs.
 The writer sarcastically asked how they planned to subpoena "a little green man".
 In 1969, they commented that the Condon Committee UFO study commissioned by the Air Force was a waste of money.
 The editorial stated that even if they did prove that "UFOs were people with little green men", what were we supposed to do about it?